-The group by clause allows you to break down Heap queries even further by creating groups within reports based on user and event-level properties.
+The group by clause allows you to break down Heap queries even further by creating up to 4 groups within reports based on user and event-level properties.

 Group by User-Level Properties